Weather: Hot, humid, occasional thunderstorms and rain

 Proclaimed to be 10,000 sq. ft of co-working space, however its mainly focused around an informal plastic chair and table area (“premium” access) and then “elite access” workstation area with decent chairs and desks.
 Most of the space there is long term office rents.
 There are some rooms that can be used for calls if they are unoccupied, plus large conference room space, and a small kitchen area.

 If you want to check it out with no obligation, the 1st Thursday of every month is free coworking day.
 If not, a day pass is 15 MYR (£3/$4).
-There’s no 24/7 access, but they do open late when they can (until 10 or 11pm) and you can book in advance for them to open on weekends for the same price as a day pass (15 MYR) which isn’t that bad.
+There’s no 24/7 access, but they do open late when they can (until 10pm latest) and you can book in advance for them to open on weekends for the same price as a day pass (15 MYR) which isn’t that bad.